 Additional Layers are extra activities you can do or tangents you can take off on.
 You will find them in the sidebars of each Layers of Learning unit.
 They are optional, so just choose what interests you.

 This activity has kids put the story in order.
-This is a good time to practice story order and to talk about how stories have beginnings, middles, and ends.
+This is a good time to practice story order and to talk about how stories have beginnings, middles, and endings.

 Rewrite the story of the Capitoline Geese from the point of view of a character in the story.
 It could be a Gaulish soldier, a Roman soldier, or one of the geese.

 The city of Rome was built on seven hills.
-The Capitoline Hill was where the rich people lived and where the public buildings like temples and the senate chambers were located.
-It was no mistake that that is the part of the city that the Roman soldiers were ordered to protect.
-During the siege the ordinary citizens lost everything.
-When it was all over and they came back home the senate carried on like nothing had happened, taxing the people as before.
+The Capitoline Hill was where the rich people lived and where the public buildings, like temples and the senate chambers, were located.
+It was no mistake that that was the part of the city the Roman soldiers were ordered to protect.
+During the siege, the ordinary citizens lost everything.
+When it was all over and they came back home, the senate carried on like nothing had happened, taxing the people as before.
 This was obviously a great hardship and many now destitute citizens ended up in debtors prison or begging in the streets.
-Marcus Manilus, who had gained notoriety for his defense of the city, spoke up condemning the actions of the senate.
+Marcus Manilus, who had gained notoriety for his defense of the city, spoke up, condemning the actions of the senate.
 They had him killed as a traitor for stating his opinion, but he did start a movement of reforms that gave more power to the common people.
 Discuss this attitude of the rich senators toward the rest of the people.
 Is this typical among all governments or unique to Rome?
 How can the common people defend themselves from their own government?